by Dr. Lawrence Wilson

-Contrary to the statement, humans have sharp teeth for cutting meat called the incisors.
+Humans have sharp teeth for cutting meat called the incisors.
 Their intestines are also rather short compared to vegetarian animals.
 This is also a sign that they are not designed primarily as vegetable eaters, as are cows, horses and some other animals.
 These animals spend all day chewing up grasses, and the cow then “chews its cud”, meaning it regurgitates the grasses and chews it some more.
 People do not do this.

 DO WE NEED MEATS?

 He also said, “It is not wise to drive the LA freeways and be a vegetarian.”
-By this he meant that if one were to live isolated in a cave in India, perhaps a vegetarian diet would be okay.
-However, living in a modern nation with plenty of stress, one needs what he called “the animal fats and proteins”.
+By this he meant that if one were to live isolated in a cave in India, perhaps a vegetarian diet would work better.
+However, living in a modern nation with plenty of stress, one needs what he called “the brain fats”, by which he meant animal fats.